DemmyDemon/questgiver/README.md

 ## GetPed

-Pretains to the actual spawned entity, if any.
+Is about the actual spawned entity, if any.

 ```lua
 exports.questgiver:GetPed(npcID)